The Competition is managed by a Charitable Incorporated Institution, a registered charity no. 1155544.

 Ian read Jurisprudence at Corpus Christi College, Oxford.
 After his professional training he was called to the Bar by the Inner Temple in London.
 He has served as one of Her Majesty’s Circuit Judges and Deputy High Court Judge.
 His many interests include music, writing and walking.

-Alastair Moseley FICE FCIWEM (Vice-Chairman)
+Alastair Moseley FICE FCIWEM (Joint Deputy Chairman)

 Alastair is a water and environmental management consultant and is honorary vice president of the Chartered Institution of Water and Environmental Management.
 He lives in Bromsgrove, and, with other members of his musical family, in 2011 helped form the Orchestra of St John, which is a community based chamber orchestra and gives concerts in St John’s church.